 004.01 Permits issued by other states or the District of Columbia to persons who are not residents of Nebraska will be recognized as valid in Nebraska if they on the list maintained and published by the Nebraska Attorney General as jurisdictions issuing permits using standards which are equal to or greater than those in effect in Nebraska.

 004.02 Nebraska issued permits will not automatically be recognized in all states on the list of permits honored in Nebraska.
-A few states have indicated that they will unilaterally honor Nebraska permits and some have entered into reciprocity agreements with Nebraska.
-The Nebraska State Patrol will maintain a web-site list (http://www.statepatrol.nebraska.gov/) of states known to honor Nebraska issued permits.

 005 PERMIT ELIGIBILITY